hsotoparada/DeepPhasePick/README.md

 ## 2. Seismic Data

-DeepPhasePick is applied on continuous seismic data stored in archived directory structure:
+DeepPhasePick is applied on three-component MiniSEED seismic waveforms, which must be stored in an archived directory structure of the type:

 **archive/YY/NET/STA/CH**

 Here **YY** is year, **NET** is the network code, **STA** is the station code and **CH** is the channel code (e.g., HH) of the seismic streams.
-An example is included in the **archive** directory, where users can add new data on which DeepPhasePick can be applied.
+Example data is included in the **archive** directory, where users can add new data on which DeepPhasePick can be applied.

 ## 3. Optimized trained Models